Quick Summary

 Step 1: Check eligibility

-Before approaching your council, confirm you meet the basic criteria: income below £38,000, first-time buyer, Scottish resident, can get a mortgage.
+Before applying, confirm you meet the basic criteria: first-time buyer (or priority group), Scottish resident, genuinely unable to buy unaided, can get a mortgage.
 Use the LIFT Shared Equity Calculator to get a rough picture of what you could borrow.

 Step 3: Receive an approval in principle